Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

     If you need to access data written in a local FDB database (not polytope), you need to install the FDB5 library.
     The FDB5 library is not available in the conda-forge repository, so you need to install it manually.
-    If you are working on a supported HPC, you can check the corresponding section for more information in the :ref:`HPC installation <installation-hpc>` section.
+    If you are working on a supported HPC, you can check the corresponding section for more information in the :ref:`HPC installation <installation-hpc2020>` section.

 Once the extra dependencies are installed, you can install AQUA with the following command: